pnnl/DHSVM-PNNL/README.md

     in a tree mirroring the source tree.
 For example, DHSVM is `build/DHSVM/sourcecode/DHSVM`.

-The original Makefiles are in the source tree and can still be used as described in the tutorial if preferred.
+The original Makefiles are still in the source tree but have not been maintained.

 ### Snow-only mode ###